Share this blog!

 In these emails, I return their edited manuscript and explain how to handle the revising process.

-• Sent for either combined package or round one of separate package
+• Edited nonfiction manuscript (sent for either combined package or round one of separate package)

-• Sent for combined package or round one of separate package
+• Fiction edited manuscript (sent for combined package or round one of separate package)

-• Sent for copyediting round if they got separate rounds
+• Fiction copyedited manuscript (sent for round two if they got separate rounds)

 Finish and follow-up

-• Notifying them that I have finished the final pass and will release it after they have paid in full
+• Final is ready: notifying them that I have finished the final pass and will release after they have paid in full

-• Sending the final pass of the manuscript
+• Final: sending the final pass of the manuscript

 Marketing emails

-• Responding to job posted on the EFA job board
+• Response to EFA Job Ad (responding to job posted on the EFA job board)

-• Sent to all clients whose books I edited in the previous year
+• Happy New Year (sent to all clients whose books I edited in the previous year)

 Emergency emails